gdsc-hcmut/working-process/scrum-agile/README.md

 git push origin <tag_name>
 ```

+4. **Task Priority and Point**:
+During sprint planning, team discuss which tasks should be done first and decide the **task point**, which estimate the difficult and how long the task can be done in the next sprint.

+Points:
+- `1` simple and well-understood, 1-2 hours
+- `3` more involved but still straightforward, 1 day
+- `5` 2-3 days
+- `8` up to 1 week

+*Notes: Team should consider other activities during the sprint time, such as club events, school schedules, ...*

-4. **Stand up**: This is a frequently super-short meeting that happens at the same time and a place to keep it simple.
+5. **Stand up**: This is a frequently super-short meeting that happens at the same time and a place to keep it simple.
 During this meeting, these flow should be focused:
 - **Report the previous task**: If there is any task on the previous meeting, it should be done before discussing the new one.
 - **Solve the difficulty**: If any difficulty happens, we should exchange with other members in team to find the best solution.
 - **Plan for the next task**: the leader creates task by Issues and assigns to other members.

-**Suggested**: 3 meetings/week, 2 days apart each time.
+Suggested: 3 meetings/week, 2 days apart each time.

+6. **Retrospective**: meetings after a time-boxed period of work is complete.
+It is an opportunity for agile development teams to reflect on past work together and identify ways to improve.

+Suggested questions:
+- What went well during the last sprint?
+- What didn’t go well?
+- What did we learn?
+- What should we do differently next time?